ElektraInitiative/libelektra/src/bindings/rust/README.md

 }
 ```

 The functionality of the keys is split into two traits, `ReadableKey` and `WritableKey`, which define methods that only read information from a key, and modify a key, respectively.
-For example, the method to retrieve metakeys only returns a key that implements `ReadableKey`, which is named `ReadOnly`.
-The keys returned cannot be modified in accordance to the design.
+For example, the method to retrieve metakeys only returns a key that implements `ReadableKey`, which is one of the keys in a `ReadOnly` wrapper.

 ### KeySet